-- Acquire or in-license additional products.
-In addition to our in-house development efforts, we plan to acquire or in-license hospital-based products to more fully utilize our internal product development and sales and marketing organizations. - Employ an experienced team with a proven track record in developing and commercializing pharmaceuticals.
-We expect to continue managing the company through product commercialization with a relatively small group of executives with an extensive history of success in the development and commercialization of new drugs.
-We believe that our expert consultants and third-party relationships in research, clinical trial management and manufacturing, along with the relatively small sales force we intend to form to support our initial sales and marketing effort, will help us minimize costs and accelerate the timing of our product development and commercialization efforts.
+.
+Employ an experienced team with a proven track record in developing and commercializing pharmaceuticals.
+We expect to continue managing the company with a relatively small group of seasoned executives with an extensive history of success in the development and commercialization of new drugs.
+We believe our experienced and knowledgeable core management team will help us to transition from a development stage company to a profitable commercial entity.
+Furthermore, expert consultants and third-party relationships in research, clinical trial management and manufacturing will help management minimize the costs and accelerate the timing of our product development efforts.
+We believe this strategy will allow us to maximize stockholder value.